 Congratulations!
 You’ve found the ultimate guide for going solar in Manitoba!

-Manitoba is currently the #7 province in the country for installing a solar power system, scoring as one of the best provinces for sunlight levels, financing options, and installation costs.
+Manitoba is currently ranked the #9 province in the country for installing a solar power system, scoring as one of the best provinces for sunlight levels, installations costs, and financing options.

-This page contains all available information about installing solar in Manitoba including solar incentives, regional geography, electrical utilities, and access to solar, as of 2019.
+This page contains all relevant information about installing solar in Manitoba including utility policies, system financing, solar incentives, and natural factors – updated as of May 1st, 2020.

 You can read from top to bottom, or skip to your preferred section by clicking on it below:

 When thinking about solar power, the first two questions that often come to a person’s mind are: